Alpha Guides

 Best practices during testing and how to report problems

 System testing is challenging.
 The design space is often vast, with an almost infinite number of scenarios to explore.
 If we can’t test every single one of these scenarios, how do we ensure that everything runs smoothly, every time?
 This paradox is at the heart of system testing: finding the balance where we’ve tested enough to be confident in our platform’s reliability.
-With that said, as Alpha testers, you have an important mission: to help us determine that point of confidence where we can take the next step in our development journey.
+With that said, in testing the Hydranet Alpha build, you have an important mission: to help us determine that point of confidence where we can take the next step in our development journey.

 How alpha testing will work

-We will start on a small scale with a limited number of testers and gradually open the process to more participants, bringing fresh perspectives and insights to light.
-Together, we’ll identify bugs and work through issues.
+We started on a small scale with a limited number of testers which was gradually increased until we reached the current stage - releasing the Alpha build to everyone.
+Together, we have and will continue to identify bugs and work through issues.
 The practicalities of this process will include:

-Alpha testers will have access to a closed channel in Discord.
+There will be a dedicated Discord channel for discussion on Hydranet's official Discord server.
 In this channel, you can ask questions, share insights, and discuss issues with team members and fellow Alpha testers.

 • Pauses